sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 2. An `Initialize[T]` object which is able to construct the value for this setting.

-Sbt's initialization time is basically just taking a sequence of these `Setting[_]` objects and running their initialization objects and then storing the value into the `AttributeMap`.
-This means overwriting an exisitng value at a key is as easy as appending a `Setting[_]` to the end of the sequence which does so.
+sbt's initialization time is basically just taking a sequence of these `Setting[_]` objects and running their initialization objects and then storing the value into the `AttributeMap`.
+This means overwriting an existing value at a key is as easy as appending a `Setting[_]` to the end of the sequence which does so.

 Where it gets interesting is that `Initialize[T]` can depend on other `AttributeKey[_]`s in the build state.
-Each `Initialize[_]` can pull values from any `AttributeKey[_]` in the build state's `AttributeMap` to compute its value.
-Sbt ensures a few things when it comes to `Initialize[_]` dependencies:
+Each `Initialize[_]` can pull values from any `AttributeKey[_]` in the build state's `AttributeMap` to compute its value. sbt ensures a few things when it comes to `Initialize[_]` dependencies:

 1. There can be no circular dependencies